-Clay caught two of three targets for 13 yards in Sunday's 47-10 loss to the Saints.
+Clay brought in three of five targets for 15 yards in Sunday's 10-3 AFC wild-card loss to the Jaguars.

-Clay (knee) is listed as active for Sunday's game against the Saints.
+Clay (knee) does not carry an injury designation for Sunday's playoff game against the Jaguars.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|